castedo/dsi-spec/begin.md

 In a Git-based implementation, the base DSI is calculated from the initial commit of a document succession.
-Git-compatible software calculates a 20-byte binary hash, typically represented as a 40-digit hexadecimal string.
+Git-compatible software calculates a 20-byte binary hash, which is typically represented as a 40-digit hexadecimal string.
 For DSIs, this hash is represented by a 27-character string using the standard base64url format (RFC 4648)[@rfc4648].